BazookaMusic/GoParallelQuicksort/README.md

 # Parallel Sorts

 Quicksort and mergesort parallel versions in GoLang.
-Use as many threads as are available on the system.
+Uses as many threads as are available on the system.